credit freeze on mobile phone

 We will investigate all of the items in question during the same time period.
 At the conclusion of the investigation, you will receive a report reflecting all of the results.
 Please allow 5 – 7 business days following the completion of our investigation for mail delivery.
 If you entered your dispute online, you will be notified via email and can view the results of the investigation immediately.

 Identity theft is a serious crime where your personal information — anything from your name, driver’s license or Social Security Number — has been hijacked by an imposter to commit fraud in your name.
 You’re the first line of defense when it comes to protecting your identity.
 Check your credit reports and financial accounts regularly for any suspicious activity.
-You can get your credit report here for free weekly through 2022 from all three credit reporting agencies.
+You can get your credit report here for free weekly from all three credit reporting agencies.
 Set up transaction alerts if your bank offers them to notify you of all account activity.
 Finally, consider adding a fraud alert or credit freeze.
 For more information, check out our Identity Theft Resources.

 If you believe you have an inquiry on your credit report as a result of fraud, contact the lender directly to ask them about the inquiry.
 If they find it was made in error, ask them to inform the credit reporting agencies.
 If it was made fraudulently, contact the TransUnion Fraud Department.
 In addition, we recommend freezing your credit report to limit access to it.
 You may also want to check out these resources from identitytheft.gov.